KEERRO/ctf-writeups/Securinets-CTF-QUALS-2019/RE/monster/README.md

 <br>

-so we know the correct hash is `0d64ecdb3defc7d75003884274e9906b`. the idea here is to bruteforce the input that gives as that hash so i wrote that simple python script doing the job.
+so we know the correct hash is `0d64ecdb3defc7d75003884274e9906b`. the idea here is to bruteforce the input that gives that hash so i wrote that simple python script doing the job.
 ```python
 import hashlib
 correct_hash = "0d64ecdb3defc7d75003884274e9906b"